Advanced Parkinson's Care to Meet Patients' Needs

 - Advanced rehabilitation technologies, including assistive technologies, body-weight support systems, and electrical stimulation devices

-- Lee Silverman Voice Treatment
+- Speech therapies including the Lee Silverman Voice Treatment (LSVT)

 - Education in fall prevention

 - Comprehensive evaluation of the patient’s medical, functional, and behavioral status

 - Physical, occupational, and speech therapies as needed, including LSVT

 - Parkinson’s Healthy Mindset Program

 - Adaptive Sports Program

 - Vibrant Voices